sneachda/portfolio-milestone-1/README.md

 1. PyCharm - coding platform that was used for the coding and storing a local repository.
 2. [Bootstrap](https://www.bootstrapcdn.com/) - used to simplify the structure and to make it responsive.
 3. [FontAwesome](https://use.fontawesome.com) - accessed for social media icons.
-4.  [jquery](https://www.jquery.com) - used to reference Javascrip modal
+4.  [jquery](https://www.jquery.com) - used to reference Javascript modal
 5. [Google Fonts](https://fonts.google.com/) - used to style the website fonts.
 6. [YouTube](https://www.youtube.com/) - host of video included in the project section
 7. Adobe XD - tool used to create wireframe.